swyxio/brain/A - Writing/The Investment Case for Temporal.md

 Temporal can reach this stage with just the existing open source software, but it **must be complemented by a fully generally available Cloud service** equally capable of handling individual developers as it is large enterprises like Snap (now a [public customer](https://docs.temporal.io/blog/series-b-press)).
 We haven't seen what kind of growth a fully unfettered Cloud service is capable of, even in terms of mature account expansion, much less being able to take on all the inbound interest, nor its ability to convert trial/free tier users.

-The primary risk to Temporal reaching this milestone is the inability to build a satisfactory Cloud service in a reasonable time frame.
+**The primary risk to Temporal reaching this milestone is the inability to build a satisfactory Cloud service** in a reasonable time frame.
 It must move fast to build out all the table stakes accoutrements of the [Enterprise Ready](https://enterpriseready.io/) stack, while not losing customer data or experiencing fatal downtime or security breaches.

-Sales don't even have to be particularly international yet (Hashicorp was 75% domestic at IPO, with Confluent 68% and Gitlab 83%), but will probably need to develop both geographically and vertically - the [top listed usecases](https://temporal.io/use-cases) are each large categories on their own, with significant (e.g. government, finance, healthcare, energy and industrials) verticals not yet represented, and there are [more](https://web.archive.org/web/20210428212024/temporal.io/usecases) not yet fully developed.
+Sales don't even have to be particularly international yet (Hashicorp was 75% domestic at IPO, with Confluent 68% and Gitlab 83%), but will need to develop both geographically and vertically - the [top listed usecases](https://temporal.io/use-cases) are each large categories on their own, with significant (e.g. government, finance, healthcare, energy and industrials) verticals not yet publicly represented, and there are [more](https://web.archive.org/web/20210428212024/temporal.io/usecases) not yet fully developed.

 **We aren't even close to understanding the ceiling here.**